amyspark-ng/kaplay-template/README.md

 # Kaplay Template (by amyspark-ng & niceEli)
+Template for the web game library [KAPLAY](https://kaplayjs.com/), which helps you to make games fast and fun!

-Works with vite and tauri (for desktop and mobile builds)
+It works with vite and tauri for desktop builds

 ## Development
 ### Structure